basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

 To check the status of wg issue command `wg`.
 This should specify among others the time of the latest handshake.

-**NB: If you want to direct all trafic through the wg tunnel, by specifyin `Address = 0.0.0.0/0` then the 'wg-quick up wg0` command will use Policy Based Routing in linux and creates a new routing table.
+**NB: If you want to direct all trafic through the wg tunnel, by specifyin `Address = 0.0.0.0/0` then the `wg-quick up wg0` command will use Policy Based Routing in linux and creates a new routing table.
 It also adds a routing rule then specifies a higher priority for this table than the main table has.
 This can be viewed via `ip rule`.

 ## Client on Windows
 I have tested this on Windows 11.